allietir/Senior_Project/readme.md

 # Haunted House Adventure Game Senior Project
-## How to install the game
-### Log onto the school flip server
--  Ensure your flip terminal window size is at least 100 columns.
-- Upload zip FeelingRoomy.zip
-- Unzip the files
-- Run `make`
-- Run ./main

-To clean .o's, `make clean`

 ## Project Description
 The theme of the game is a mild dark and psychological horror with some occasional creative